Your Right To Be Paid

 Raising the Bar!
 Farm/Agricultural Workers Overtime

-Farm workers won a historic victory in 2021 with passage of a law phasing in overtime pay in Washington over the next three years.
-When the law is fully phased-in in 2024, Washington will become the first state in the nation to provide all farm workers the right to overtime after a 40-hour workweek.
-Dairy workers are eligible for overtime as of July 25, 2021.
-Here is the phase-in schedule for all other farm workers:
+Farm workers won a historic victory in 2021 with passage of a law phasing in overtime pay in Washington over the course of three years.
+Washington is now the first state in the nation to provide all farm workers the right to overtime after a 40-hour workweek.
+Dairy workers are also eligible

 Workers in Executive, Administrative and Professional Roles